The Impact of Partial Occlusion on Pedestrian Detectability: Results and Analysis

 \section{Results and Analysis}

-Results demonstrate that pedestrian detection performance (mAP) declines as the level of pedestrian occlusion increases, Figure \ref{fig:OccVsDet}(a).
-The number of false negative detections increase as occlusion level increases, Figure \ref{fig:TP_FP_FN}(e) and in general, the number of true positive detections begin to significantly decrease as occlusion level increases for pedestrians more than 50\% occluded, Figure \ref{fig:TP_FP_FN}(a).
+Results demonstrate that pedestrian detection performance (mAP) declines as the level of pedestrian occlusion increases, Figure \ref{fig:OccVsDet}.
+The number of false negative detections increase as occlusion level increases, Figure \ref{fig:TP_FP_FN}(c) and in general, the number of true positive detections begin to significantly decrease as occlusion level increases for pedestrians more than 50\% occluded, Figure \ref{fig:TP_FP_FN}(a).
 As shown in Figure \ref{fig:overall mAP}, of the seven popular pedestrian detection models analyzed, CenterNet \cite{zhou2019objects} has the greatest overall detection performance for partially occluded pedestrians with an overall mAP of 0.533, followed by SSDLite \cite{howard2019searching}\cite{sandler2018mobilenetv2} with a total dataset mAP of 0.464.
-MaskRCNN \cite{he2017mask} has the greatest detection performance for pedestrians occluded more than 80\%, Figure \ref{fig:overall mAP}(b).
+The strategy employed by CenterNet of first identifying the bounding box centre using a keypoint heatmap and then predicting object size and bounding box dimensions relative to the centre point has demonstrated the highest precision bounding boxes for both fully visible pedestrians and for pedestrians up to 80\% occluded, Figure \ref{fig:OccVsDet}.
+MaskRCNN \cite{he2017mask} has the greatest detection performance for pedestrians occluded more than 80\%, Figure \ref{fig:OccVsDet}.
 RetinaNet \cite{lin2017focal} is the lowest performing overall on the test data with a mAP of 0.361.
-RetinaNet’s true positive detections begin to degrade in a linear fashion once pedestrians are more than 30\% occluded and this model has the highest number of false negatives for pedestrians more than 30\% occluded, Figure \ref{fig:TP_FP_FN}(a) and \ref{fig:TP_FP_FN}(e).
-Single Shot Detectors, SSD \cite{liu2016ssd} and SSDLite \cite{howard2019searching}\cite{sandler2018mobilenetv2} have the highest number of true positive detections at high levels of occlusion, Figure \ref{fig:TP_FP_FN}(a), and maintain a very high level of true positive detections up to 60\% occlusion, however their false positive rate is in the region of 100 times larger than popular two stage detectors such as FasterRCNN \cite{ren2016faster} and RFCN \cite{dai2016r}, Figure \ref{fig:TP_FP_FN}(b), and approximately 16 times larger than MaskRCNN \cite{he2017mask}, Figure \ref{fig:TP_FP_FN}(c).
+RetinaNet’s true positive detections begin to significantly degrade when pedestrians are more than 30\% occluded and this model has the highest number of false negatives for pedestrians more than 30\% occluded, Figure \ref{fig:TP_FP_FN}(a) and \ref{fig:TP_FP_FN}(c).
+Single Shot Detectors, SSD \cite{liu2016ssd} and SSDLite \cite{howard2019searching}\cite{sandler2018mobilenetv2} have the highest number of true positive detections at high levels of occlusion, Figure \ref{fig:TP_FP_FN}(a), and maintain a very high level of true positive detections up to 60\% occlusion, however their false positive rate is in the region of 100 times larger than popular two stage detectors such as FasterRCNN \cite{ren2016faster} and RFCN \cite{dai2016r} and approximately 16 times larger than MaskRCNN \cite{he2017mask}, Figure \ref{fig:TP_FP_FN}(b).
 Unlike false negatives, the number of false positives per image does not appear to be significantly impacted by the occlusion level as these are not typically related to the target pedestrian in an image.
 SSDlite \cite{howard2019searching}\cite{sandler2018mobilenetv2} outperforms SSD \cite{liu2016ssd} for almost all levels of occlusion despite having a higher number of false positive detections.
 MaskRCNN \cite{he2017mask} has a higher percentage of true positives than Faster RCNN \cite{ren2016faster} for pedestrians over 40\% occluded, however, it has around 4 times more false positive detections for the same data, Figure \ref{fig:TP_FP_FN}.
-Mask RCNN, RFCN and SSD all have similar overall performance on the test dataset, however, MaskRCNN and RFCN have a higher detection performance than SSD for pedestrians that are more than 60\% occluded, Figure \ref{fig:OccVsDet}(b).
+Mask RCNN, RFCN and SSD all have similar overall performance on the test dataset, however, MaskRCNN and RFCN have a higher detection performance than SSD for pedestrians that are more than 60\% occluded, Figure \ref{fig:OccVsDet}.